What is Bolman and Deal's Four Frame Model of Leadership?

 - If the main group challenge is instead confusion around priorities and responsibilities, then the leader will probably be more successful adopting Structural and Political (Frames) orientation.

-- If the group is experiencing uncertainty and anxiety about direction, then Symbolic and Political (Frames) leadership behaviours are more likely to produce effective results.
+- If the group is experiencing uncertainty and anxiety about direction , then Symbolic and Political (Frames) leadership behaviours are more likely to produce effective results.

 Essentially, the leader should adopt a multi-Frame perspective before choosing how to act.

-Organizations tend naturally to use the Structural Frame but pay less attention to the other three Frames.
+Organisations tend naturally to use the Structural Frame but pay less attention to the other three Frames.

 According to Four-Frame theory, this is due either to:

-- lack of awareness of the need for multi-Frame thinking and behaviour or
+- Lack of awareness of the need for multi-Frame thinking and behaviour or

-- behavioural rigidity due to unconscious limiting beliefs (controlling the leader's perceived priorities or capabilities).
+- Behavioural rigidity due to unconscious limiting beliefs (controlling the leader's perceived priorities or capabilities).